petedejoy/documentation/v2/apache_airflow/tutorial/core-airflow-concepts.md

 By stringing together operators and how they depend on each other, you can build workflows in the form of `DAGs`.

 ## Templating with Jinja
 Imagine you want to reference a unique s3 file name that corresponds to the date of the DAG run, how would you do so without hardcoding any paths?

-The answer: Jinja!
-In short, Jinja is a template engine for Python and Apache Airflow uses it to provide pipeline authors with a set of built-in parameters and macros.
+Jinja is a template engine for Python and Apache Airflow uses it to provide pipeline authors with a set of built-in parameters and macros.

 A jinja template is simply a text file that contains the following:
  * **variables** and/or **expressions** - these get replaced with values when a template is rendered.